Image

 • Must attend both weeks of camp.

-• Priority will be given to socioeconomically disadvantaged students (e.g., low income, first generation college, underrepresented in STEM).
+• Priority will be given to students from under-resourced schools (e.g., low income, first generation college, underrepresented in STEM backgrounds).

 • Priority will be given to active MESA, Mission Science and Viterbi STEM School students and students at schools affiliated with the K-12 STEM Center.